cscosu/ctf-writeups/2021/cakectf/hwdbg/README.md

 / $
 ```

-In other terminal, we can debug the kernel like so:
+In another terminal, we can debug the kernel like so:
 ```
 # gdb vmlinux  # Run as root
 gef>  target remote :1234